taskcluster/taskcluster-docs/tools/clients/index.md

 ![books clipart](/assets/books.png)

-The TaskCluster client libraries enabling you to interface with TaskCluster in automation.
+The TaskCluster client libraries enable you to interface with TaskCluster in your automation.

 Node.js Client Library
 ----------------------